 Adler further defines inferiority complex as a neurotic state, where the sentiment of mediocrity rules an individual, making him feel discouraged and unequipped to move forward in life.
 While the feelings are regularly subliminal, it frequently urges its unfortunate victims to overcompensate in their presentation and performance.
 This can appear as either exceptional accomplishment or serious withdrawn and antisocial jokes and antics.
 In serious cases, the individual can vary between the two limits.

-While a normal human sentiment of inadequacy can drive somebody to substantial achievement, an individual experiencing the complex can arrive at such an increased phase of demoralization that they can turn into a risk for themselves and others around.
+While a normal human sentiment of inadequacy can drive somebody to substantial achievement, an individual experiencing the complex can arrive at such an increased phase of demoralization that they can turn into a risk for themselves and others around them.
 Hence, it is imperative for individuals to know about the symptoms of inferiority complex to understand themselves and look for help.

 Inferiority Complex Symptoms